Trinidad & Tobago: 11 Things To Do in Trinidad Island

 When heading to Maracas Beach, you’ll surely pass along the Maracas Bay viewpoint, where you can enjoy delicious fresh fruit snacks.

 The beaches near Blanchisseuse figure among the most scenic one of Trinidad island.
-They are quite secluded and if you decide to go for a hike from Blanchisseuse you may end up finding a totally empty beach like we did in Paria Bay.
+They are quite secluded and if you decide to go for a hike from Blanchisseuse you may end up finding a totally empty beach as I did in Paria Bay.

 But please be careful with the strong tides!
 The beaches near Blanchisseuse are characterized by a rugged shoreline.